webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Everything about WebGPU after that is up to you.
 It's like learning a computer language like JavaScript, or Rust, or C++.
-First you learn the basics, then it's up to you to creatively use those basic to solve your problem.
+First you learn the basics, then it's up to you to creatively use those basics to solve your problem.

 WebGPU is an extremely low-level API.
 While you can make some small examples, for many apps it will likely require a large amount of code and some serious organization of data.
 As an example, [three.js](https://threejs.org) which supports WebGPU consists of ~600k minified JavaScript, and that's just its base library.
-That does not include loaders, controls, post processing, and many other features.
+That does not include loaders, controls, post-processing, and many other features.
 Similarly, [TensorFlow with WebGPU backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-backend-webgpu) is ~500k of minified JavaScript.